 We have a human obligation to provide healthcare to anyone who needs it.
 The proposed changes to the public charge rule are a step in the wrong direction.

 Fear instilled by the proposed rule means people avoid care for manageable health problems until they’ve reached an advanced state that can no longer be ignored.
 Often, this delayed treatment can cause chronic illness and even disability.
 Increasing barriers to insurance also means that basic care such as vaccinations and routine screening are likely to fall to the wayside for a portion of the community — and communities across the U.S. have already witnessed the outbreaks that are possible when people aren’t immunized against communicable diseases.

 The effects on health are much broader than just health insurance.
 Access to other public programs, ones that provide income, nutrition, and housing, could be expected to worsen as a result of the proposed changes.
-Food stamps and affordable housing programs do more than feed and shelter; they allow a person to thrive.
+SNAP and affordable housing programs do more than feed and shelter; they allow a person to thrive.
 Conversely, limiting access to programs that support basic needs will diminish health and wellbeing.
 Without proper nutrition or the ability to pay for healthcare, rates of obesity, unplanned or unhealthy pregnancy, and mental illness are likely to become problems, which carry their own public health burdens.